Quantum geodesic flows and curvature: Quantum geodesics on the fuzzy sphere

 so this is positive only when $\mu_1<1, \mu_2>-1,\mu_1\mu_2>-1$.
 Figure~\ref{fuzgeo} gives an example like this where $\mu_1=-\tfrac{1}{2}$, $\mu_2=1$, so that $\mu_3=-1$ and $g={\rm diag}(4,3,1)$ is the metric up to normalisation.
 We take $c_1=c_2=1$ and we have $\mu=-\tfrac{1}{2}$, so

 which is real and valid for all $t$, being periodic with period approximately $5.66$ and initial value $\vec X(0)=(0,1,\sqrt{2})$.

 Next, we integrate (\ref{flowfuz}) to find the amplitude flow for this $X$.
-We restrict to $e=\psi^ix_i\in su_3\tens C^\infty(\R)$ and then find that motion stays in this subspace.
+We restrict attention to $e=\psi^ix_i\in su_3\tens C^\infty(\R)$ and then find that motion stays in this subspace of the fuzzy sphere.
 Hence, we are effectively integrating a time-varying infinitesimal rotation given by

 which is easily solved numerically as shown also in Figure~\ref{fuzgeo} starting with $\vec\psi=(1,0,0)$.
-Unitarity of the evolution means that a normalised $\vec\psi$ stays normalised with $\bar\psi^t\psi=1$, so motion is necessarily here on the unit sphere in field-space.
+Unitarity of the evolution means $\int e^*e=\int \bar\psi^i\psi_jx_ix_j=\vec{\bar\psi}\cdot \vec\psi(1-\lambda_p^2)$ so that a normalised $\vec\psi$ stays normalised.
+Hence, motion here is necessarily on the unit sphere in field-space.
 Clearly also, the curve crosses itself multiply, with the first two self-crossings as shown.
-When we look out to large $t$ we see (viewed from the side) two disks on the sphere where the curve does not enter.
+When we look out to large $t$, we see (viewed from the side) two disks on the sphere where the curve does not enter.
 Other $g$, including with Lorentzian signature, generate a broadly similar picture.
-In our picture the restricted Hilbert space is 3-dimensional and the vector $|\psi\rangle=\vec\psi$ in it evolving in time $t$ is the `quantum geodesic'.
+In our picture the restricted Hilbert space is 3-dimensional and the vector $|\psi\rangle=\vec\psi$ in it evolves in time $t$ according to this quantum geodesic amplitude flow.